-We Buy Houses In North Augusta South Carolina.
-So you’ve found your dream home.
-There’s just one problem: you haven’t been able to sell your home yet.
-So what do you do?
-We are homebuyers in South Carolina and in this article, we hope to help you figure out how to move if your house hasn’t sold yet in North Augusta SC.
+We buy houses in North Augusta, South Carolina.
+So, you’ve found your dream home.
+There’s just one problem: You haven’t been able to sell your home yet.
+So, what do you do?
+We are homebuyers in South Carolina, and in this article, we hope to help you figure out how to move if your house hasn’t sold yet in North Augusta SC.

 Moving can be tough when you are trying to buy and sell a home all at once.
-The FHA, Fanny Mae, and Freddie Mac all have rules about getting a second mortgage while you still own your home.
+The FHA, Fannie Mae, and Freddie Mac all have rules about getting a second mortgage while you still own your home.
 If you want to secure an additional mortgage, you will have to clear a few hurdles.

-How to Move if Your House Hasn’t Sold Yet in North Augusta SC
+How to Move If Your House Hasn’t Sold Yet in North Augusta SC

 You must meet certain qualifications in South Carolina.

 First off, to qualify for a second mortgage through the FHA, you must meet certain qualifications in SC.

 You need to have a good reason for needing to move right away, and not after your current house in North Augusta SC has sold.
 For example: moving because your family needs a larger space or you are separating from your spouse, or for work purposes.